What is Speech Therapy for children?

 - Understanding words and language: understanding what words mean; understanding concepts, sentences and grammatical rules; reading comprehension.

 - Play and interaction: playing with toys and people; looking; listening and attention and early interaction skills.

 * Different skills are required at different ages and stages of education.

 Speech Therapy addresses the functional skills that are required across different environments.
-While the actual ‘therapy’ occurs with the therapist in the clinic (and home setting through home practice), our Speech Therapy team works closely with parents, teachers and other care-givers to implement strategies to help develop language and play skills in child care, kindergarten and school environments.
+While the actual ‘therapy’ occurs within the clinic (and home setting through home practice), our Speech Therapy team works closely with parents, teachers and other care-givers to implement strategies to develop language and play skills in the home, child care, kindergarten and school environments.

-Therapy is focused on developing and implementing skill development and strategies to aid this across all environments that the child encounters.
-Without this focus, children can just become very good at demonstrating a skill in one location, with one person and in one way they have practiced it.
-Speech Therapy, like Occupational Therapy, is focused on children being able to develop and then use skills across all environments they encounter in order to be the most flexible and proficient learners they can be.
+Therapy is focused on developing and implementing skill development and strategies to help nuture this across all the environments that the child encounters.
+Without this focus, children can just become very good at demonstrating a skill in the one location, with the one person and in the one way they have practiced it.
+Speech Therapy, like Occupational Therapy, is focused on children being able to develop and then use skills across all the environments they encounter in order to be the most flexible and proficient learners they can be.